eazel7/kirigama/README.md

-# Kirigama
+# Kirigami

-Kirigama is a message processing pipeline.
+Kirigami is a message processing pipeline.
 It is intended to be integrated with [origami2](https://gitlab.com/origami2/).